-The following table sets forth the beneficial ownership of our common stock as of January 31, 2016, for each person or group that holds more than 5.0% of our outstanding shares of common stock, for each director and executive officer and for our directors and executive officers as a group.
+The following table sets forth the beneficial ownership of our common stock as of March 8, 2017, for each person or group that holds more than 5.0% of our outstanding shares of common stock, for each director and executive officer and for our directors and executive officers as a group.
 To our knowledge, each person who beneficially owns our shares of our common stock has sole voting and disposition power with regard to such shares.

+Number of Shares Beneficially Percent of All

-Name and Address of Beneficial Owner (1) Number of Shares Beneficially Owned (2) Percent of All Shares
+Name and Address of Beneficial Owner (1) Owned (2) Shares

+Officers and Directors

-Brett C. Moody (3) 8,250 1.2%
+Brett C. Moody (3) 8,932 0.2%

-Robert W. Engel - -
+Robert W. Engel

-Charles L. Horn 5,000 0.7%
+Charles L. Horn 7,500 0.2%

-Douglas Y. Bech 5,000 0.7%

-Clifford P. McDaniel - -
+Clifford P. McDaniel 7,896 0.2%

-All Directors and Executive Officers as a group 18,250 2.6%
+All Directors and Executive Officers as a group 24,328 0.6%

+5% Stockholders

+Comrit Investments 1, LP (4) 373,289 9.7%

-(1) The address of each named beneficial owner is c/o Moody National REIT II, Inc., 6363 Woodway Drive, Suite 110, Houston, Texas 77057.
+(1) The address of each of Messrs.
+Moody, Engel, Horn and McDaniel is c/o Moody National REIT II, Inc., 6363 Woodway Drive, Suite 110, Houston, Texas 77057.

-(2) Under SEC rules, a person is deemed to be a "beneficial owner" of a security if that person has or shares "voting power," which includes the power to dispose of or to direct the disposition of such security.
+- (2) Under SEC rules, a person is deemed to be a "beneficial owner" of a security if that person has or shares "voting power," which includes the power to dispose of or to direct the disposition of such security.
 A person also is deemed to be a beneficial owner of any securities which that person has a right to acquire within 60 days.
-Under these rules, more than one person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities as to which he or she has no economic or pecuniary interest.

-(3) Includes 8,250 shares owned by Moody National REIT Sponsor, LLC.
-Moody National REIT Sponsor, LLC is indirectly owned and controlled by Mr. Moody.
+Under these rules, more than one person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities as to which he or she has no economic or pecuniary interest. - (3) Includes 8,932 shares owned by Moody National REIT Sponsor, LLC.
+Moody National REIT Sponsor, LLC is indirectly owned and controlled by Mr. Moody. - (4) The address of Comrit Investments 1, LP is First Caribbean House, 3rd Floor, Grand Cayman, Cayman Islands, KY1-1104.